ISPS HANDA Patron

 Whether through the gallant efforts of the Wallabies at this year’s Rugby World Cup in Tokyo, or across cricket, football and at the Olympic Games, sport brings Australia together through common aims of camaraderie and the pursuit of sporting success.

-Tony Abbott was elected Prime Minister of Australia on September 7, 2013 and served for two years.
+Tony Abbott was elected by the Australian people on September 7, 2013, and served for two years as prime minister.

-Between 1996 and 2007, Abbott was successively Parliamentary Secretary, Cabinet Minister, and Leader of the House of Representatives in the Howard government.
-He also held positions of Health Minister and of Employment Minister.
-Tony Abbott served as the Member for Warringah in the Australian parliament between 1994 and 2019.
+Abbott served as the member for Warringah in the Australian parliament between 1994 and 2019.
 As the local MP, he was instrumental in the creation of the Sydney Harbour Federation Trust to preserve the natural and built heritage of his electorate and elsewhere.

-Since 1998, he has convened the Pollie Pedal annual charity bike ride which has raised nearly $7 million for organisations such as Soldier On, Carers Australia, and other charities.
+For 21 years from 1998, he convened the Pollie Pedal annual bike ride which raised nearly $7 million for organisations such as Soldier On, Carers Australia and other charities.
 He still does surf patrols with the Queenscliff Surf Life Saving Club and serves as a Deputy Captain with the Davidson Rural Fire Brigade.

-He is married to Margaret and they are the parents of three daughters – Louise, Frances and Bridget.
+He is married to Margaret and they have three daughters – Louise, Frances and Bridget.